-1. Get clear about your agenda.
+1. Get clear about your agenda

 This is also the time to decide if this is a discussion worth pursuing.
 Does it matter enough to want to resolve it or can you let it go and move on?

-2. Set up a time to talk.
+2. Set up a time to talk

 Do your best to be aware of your own triggers and try to cultivate a good understanding of the other person’s position.
 Have empathy for both of you as you go into the conversation.

-Be willing to learn more about their perspective before being rigid with your own ideas.
+Bring curiosity and openness to your conversation and be willing to learn more about their perspective before being rigid with your own ideas.
 Find out what matters most to them.
 Ask, “What’s your greatest concern?” or “What’s the most important priority or outcome for you?”

-5. Be direct but non-threatening.
+5. Be direct but non-threatening

 Don’t leave the other person guessing by engaging in lengthy small talk before addressing the real issue.
-Get to the point and then stick to the facts.
+Get to the point and stick to the facts.
 Avoid being emotional and choose words that are non-threatening.
 Don’t bring up issues from the past and avoid saying anything that is deeply hurtful.
 Words that are expressed in the heat of the moment can never be taken back.

-Avoid phrases such as, “Calm down” or “What you’re not hearing is…” and instead use language such as, “I understand” or “What I hear you saying is X. Is that right?”.
+Ask lots of questions to help you understand the other person’s perspective better.
+If the conversation gets heated, avoid phrases such as, “Calm down,” or “What you’re not hearing is…” and instead use language such as, “I understand,” or “What I hear you saying is X. Is that right?”.

-8. Acknowledge your contribution.
+9. Acknowledge your contribution

 Think about how you’ve contributed to the situation rather than simply apportioning blame.
 You might say, “We may have a misunderstanding because I haven’t been clear in my expectations.” or “I’ve been feeling stressed about this situation so I may not have handled it as well as I could have.”